csracing01/MiniDBMS/README.md

 Note: User can either enter attribute names in which values are to be inserted after table name or the user can skip attribute names in which values are to be inserted in which case values must be assigned to all the attributes.

 VALUES ALLOWED:
-	String - either of type char() or varchar(), user must give length within brackets; string must be in double quotes 	Character – of type char and must be in single quotes 	Date – of type date, format : DD-MM-YYYY
+a)	String - either of type char() or varchar(), user must give length within brackets; string must be in double quotes
+b)	Character – of type char and must be in single quotes
+c)	Date – of type date, format : DD-MM-YYYY
-	Boolean – of type Boolean, can be true or false
+d)	Boolean – of type Boolean, can be true or false
-	Digit – of type int
+e)	Digit – of type int
-	Floating point number – of type double(), user must give precision within brackets
+f)	Floating point number – of type double(), user must give precision within brackets

 3. SELECT